scala/improvement-proposals/content/dedented-string-literals.md

-* The string contents forms a single rectangular block on screen, so you don't need to read the code in a zig-zag fashion line-by-line left-to-right to see the contents of the string
+* The string contents forms a single rectangular block on screen, so you don't need to read the code in a zig-zag fashion line-by-line left-to-right to see the contents of the string (as you would have to do with the first of the example of above)

 * There is also no non-string contents to the left or to the right of the string contents: `|`s, opening or closing `"""`s, or `.stripMargin` method calls.
 This makes the multiline string contents stand